StackVista/stackstate-docs/setup/otel/languages/java.md

 java -javaagent:/path/to/opentelemetry-javaagent.jar -jar myapp.jar
 ```
 3. Deploy your application with the extra environment variables [to configure the service name and exporter endpoint](./sdk-exporter-config.md).
-4. [Verify](./verify.md) Rancher Observability is receiving traces and/or metrics
+4. [Verify](./verify.md) SUSE Observability is receiving traces and/or metrics

 For more details please refer to the [Open Telemetry documentation](https://opentelemetry.io/docs/languages/java/automatic/).